Officials: U.S. has intel Taliban don't plan to abide by peace deal

 "Look, we all hope they follow through with their side of the agreement, but we believe we know their true intentions," one official familiar with the intelligence said.

-A former U.S. official directly familiar with planning acknowledged to NBC News that the administration understands the risks of a "Vietnam War" style ending to the war in Afghanistan, in which the Taliban renege on the deal and overrun the country.
+A former U.S. official directly familiar with planning acknowledged that the administration understands the risks of a "Vietnam War" style ending to the war in Afghanistan, in which the Taliban renege on the deal and overrun the country.
 But no one is saying that publicly.

 Asked about the prospects for peace Thursday, Secretary of State Mike Pompeo said, "We still have confidence the Taliban leadership is working to deliver on its commitments," despite their fighters having carried out more than 70 attacks on Afghan government forces since the agreement was signed Feb.
 29.